orourkedd/effects-as-data/README.md

 ## Examples of How to Do Things

 There are several working examples in [effects-as-data-examples](https://github.com/orourkedd/effects-as-data-examples).

+## Live Demo

+An example of a React/Redux application using effects-as-data: [Open Live Demo](http://effects-as-data-todo-app.s3-website-us-west-2.amazonaws.com/)
+The repo for this demo: [Open Repo](https://github.com/orourkedd/effects-as-data-examples/tree/master/todoapp)

 ## Pure Functions, Generators, and Effects-as-data